AGORA, RHODE ISLAND

 Building Area

-Transforming a historic armory into a political forum, the design repositions architecture as a driver of collective presence.
-Instead of preserving the building as a static monument, the intervention activates a civic interior that solicits participation across difference, turning a legacy of control into a stage for visibility.
+Reclaiming the Cranston Street Armory, the project transforms a fortress of authority into a vessel for public discourse.
+Rather than preserving the armory as a static monument, the intervention activates a civic interior that solicits participation across difference.
+By repositioning the drill hall as a contemporary Agora, the design turns a legacy of control into a stage for democratic visibility.

 Agora as Contemporary Civic Space

-Addressing the building’s current civic void, the proposal reclaims the vast drill hall as a modern Agora.
+As the armory’s original function fades, the proposal reclaims the vast drill hall as a contemporary Agora.

 Interior as Political Infrastructure

-A continuous canopy spans the drill hall, redefining the volume both acoustically and visually.
+Treating space as political infrastructure, a continuous canopy redefines the drill hall both acoustically and visually.

-Acting simultaneously as ceiling and projection interface, this surface supports real-time data and speech without fragmenting the collective scale, amplifying discourse through architectural form.
+Acting simultaneously as a ceiling and projection interface, this surface supports real-time data and speech without fragmenting the collective scale.

 Participation, Media, and Real-Time Feedback